Human Papillomavirus (HPV)

 Some types of HPV cause common warts of the hands or feet.
 Infections of the hands and feet are usually not transmitted through sexual activity.
 Several types of HPV cause genital warts on the penis, vagina, and rectum.
 Those with HIV can get worse sores in the rectum and cervical areas.
 HPV can also cause problems in the mouth or on the tongue or lips.
 Other types of HPV can cause abnormal cell growth known as dysplasia.
 Dysplasia can develop into various cancers in men and women.

 Dysplasia around the anus is called anal intraepithelial neoplasia (AIN).
-Anal intraepithelial neoplasia is the development of new abnormal cells in the lining of the anus.
+AIN is the development of new abnormal cells in the lining of the anus.
 Dysplasia in the cervical region is called cervical intraepithelial neoplasia (CIN).
 AIN or CIN appear to be more common in people with HIV infection than those who are HIV negative.

 A Pap test (or smear) is used to check a woman's cervix.
 It can also be used to check the anus of men and women.
-They are smeared on a glass slide or mixed into liquid and examined under a microscope.
+A swab of the region is smeared on a glass slide or mixed into liquid and examined under a microscope.
 The cells are examined for abnormalities that may indicate abnormal cell changes, such as dysplasia or cervical cancer.

 In 2009 the FDA approved two tests that use the sample collected by a Pap test.
 These tests look for types of HPV that are linked to health problems.

 Dysplasia can be detected by Pap smears.